How to Ride

 With over 130 routes, our buses take you from here to there - and everywhere in between.
 Chances are, there's a bus stop close to your home or business that connects with DART Rail or other bus routes, and now one Local fare allows you to travel to all the cities in our service area.
 Our bus systems also provides innovative new options, such as Flex Service in many of our suburbs, Rapid Ride, a limited stop service growing in popularity nation-wide, and, most recently, the new, free D-Link, connecting the top tourist attractions in and near downtown Dallas.

 The system consists of four lines.
-The Red Line links Westmoreland in West Oak Cliff north to Parker Road in Plano, the Blue Line from Ledbetter in South Oak Cliff to Downtown Rowlett.
-The Green Line connects Pleasant Grove in southeast Dallas to the far northwest suburb of Carrollton, and the newest, the Orange Line, supplements the busiest portions of the Red and Green lines plus extending light rail service into Las Colinas and Irving, stretching to Belt Line Road.
-This line will ultimately reach DFW Airport's Terminal A in 2014.
-All rail lines serve downtown Dallas.
+The Red Line links Westmoreland in West Oak Cliff north to Parker Road in Plano, the Blue Line from Ledbetter in southern Oak Cliff to Downtown Rowlett.
+The Green Line connects Pleasant Grove in southeastern Dallas to the far northwest suburb of Carrollton, and the Orange Line supplements the busiest portions of the Red and Green lines and extends light rail service to DFW Airport's Terminal A. All rail lines serve downtown Dallas.

 This commuter train connects the downtown areas of Dallas and Fort Worth, with stops in the Mid-Cities and connections to DFW International Airport.
 Trains operate Monday through Saturday.
 Under DART's fare structure, a Local fare will be charged for a trip between Dallas Union Station and CentrePort/DFW Airport Station, and a Regional fare for trips extending beyond CentrePort and access to all the attractions served by the T in Fort Worth (see Fares & Passes for more information).